Potential and limitations of machine-learning approaches to inclusive $|V_{ub}|$ determinations: Inclusivity of ML approaches

 A main focus of our study is how changes of the testing and training data affect the inclusivity of the ML analyses.
-Testing and training the NNs on differently modelled event sets provides a good test for overtraining and gives insight into how well the classifier might perform when applied to real-world events, which are not expected to show perfect agreement with MC data.
-The existing ML-based Belle analyses \cite{Urquijo:2009tp, Cao:2021xqf} estimate uncertainties stemming from input data modelling by training on samples produced with different parameter choices within the \Evtgen framework.
+Testing and training the BNNs on differently modelled event sets provides a good test for overtraining and gives insight into how well the classifier might perform when applied to real-world events, which are not expected to show perfect agreement with MC data.
+The existing ML-based Belle analyses \cite{Urquijo:2009tp, Cao:2021xqf} estimate uncertainties stemming from input data modelling by testing on samples produced with different parameter choices within the \Evtgen framework while fixing the ML configuration.
 Here we explore the alternative method of using a fundamentally different MC-event generation framework, namely \Sherpa.
-All MC samples used in the testing the NNs, whether generated by \Sherpa or \Evtgen, contain the same ratio of signal to background events after detector simulation.
+In this section we train all BNNs on \Evtgen and then study their classification properties on both \Sherpa and \Evtgen data; in Appendix~\ref{sec:Sherpa_Training} we show equivalent results when the BNNs are trained instead on \Sherpa data.
+All MC samples used in testing the BNNs, whether generated by \Sherpa or \Evtgen, contain the same ratio of signal to background events after detector simulation.

-We compare the inclusivity of the two NN set-ups in two main ways.
+We compare the inclusivity of the two BNN set-ups in two main ways.
 In Section~\ref{sec:signal_acceptance}, we study the inclusivity in kinematic phase space, and in Section~\ref{sec:hadronization} we focus on inclusivity in the available hadronic final states.
 In the latter section we also study sensitivity to changes of hadronization parameters within the \Evtgen framework.